 "When I was a pupil at Wintringham Boys' Grammar School, I was awarded a scholarship and told I would receive three hundred pounds a year from the council," he later recalled,"However, I was then called up into the Navy, and when I came out I received a university grant from the Government.
 Nobody gave me the reason for this, but I still reckon I am owed nine hundred pounds by Grimsby Town Council." ( this last observation was a joke, as Wymark was trying to convince the Council to fund a civic theatre in Grimsby).

-Professor John Lawlor recalled that Wymark had confided one beneficial legacy of his time as a Midshipman inthe Mediterranean.
+Professor John Lawlor recalled that Wymark had confided one beneficial legacy of his time as a Midshipman in the Mediterranean.
 "The 'Wilder Walk' (a frustrated pacing up and down with scowling concentration) was learned during National Service on the bridges of HM Minesweepers,'Trying to look as if I had the faintest idea what was going on'!"

 On leaving the Navy, he spent some time as a primary school teacher before being admitted to University College, London.
 While studying English Literature, he became a leading light of the drama society.
 During his vacation he returned to Grimsby in September 1950 to direct the Caxton Players in a production of Pirandello's Six Characters in Search of An Author.
 In 1951, he was recruited by a group of recent UCL graduates into the Barrow Poets group.
 The group proposed to sell poetry from street barrows during the Festival of London.
 When London County Council refused them a license, the Brewers Society offered them a circuit of pubs on the South Bank at which they could perform poetry.
-In the same year, Wymark dropped out of University College to join the Old Vic Theatre School.He made his first professional stage appearance that year in a walk-on part in Othello and also appeared in the Theatre School's production of The Comedy of Errors.

 He toured South Africa the following year, before spending two years directing plays as "artist in residence" at the drama department at Stanford University, California.

-In 1953,he married Olwen Buck, who he had met two years earlier as a student at University College, London.
+In 1952,he married Olwen Buck, who he had met two years earlier as a student at University College, London.
 Although born in Oakland, California in 1932, she was the granddaughter (on her mother's side) of William Wymark Jacobs (author of "The Monkey's Paw").
 Their daughter Jane Wymark told the Daily Mail in 2006, "My father changed his professional name to Wymark, a family name on my mother's side, because he thought it sounded more suitable."

 In 1954, he was one of three guest directors at the San Diego National Shakespeare Festival.
 Student participants at the Old Globe (a reproduction of Shakespeare's Globe Theatre) were scholarship winners selected on the basis of talent.
 Among them was Dennis Hopper, playing Sebastian in Twelfth Night.